St. Cloud and the Greater Central Florida

 What affects your claim:

 - The cause of failure matters most.
-Sudden and accidental events are more likely to qualify than gradual mechanical failure.
+Sudden and accidental events are far more likely to qualify than gradual mechanical failure.

 The right order of calls: